gaico/rabo-blockchain-assignment/README.md

 This will start the frontend.
 Open a browser window at: http://localhost:8100/.

 Please be patient and try to transfer some blieken!
+A transfer takes around 30 seconds and loading the balances around 5.